Discover more from Where on Planet Earth

 Hola and welcome to Where on Planet Earth!
-In case you got here by accident and are not yet a subscriber, here you go:
+In case you got here by accident and are not yet a subscriber, sign up below!
+For more visuals on our travels follow us on IG @whereonplanetearth

-Alan and I have been coming to Tulum for at least a decade, and since 2018 we have lived here for half of the year.
-We are invested in it, literally (we own property) and emotionally (we love the place).
+Alan and I have been coming to Tulum for at least a decade, and since 2018 we have lived here for a big chuck of the year.
+We are invested in it, literally - we own property - and emotionally - we love the place.
 If there is any destination in which we are experts, it’s Tulum and its surroundings.
 Still, and even though I get asked for recommendations for Tulum at least once a month, it has taken me a long time to actually publish something about it.
 I guess the more you love a place the more protective you are of it, specially when it’s changing rapidly and in ways you are not particularly excited about.
 But, I think it’s time to share what I think is the best of Tulum.

 If you are looking to explore the Yucatan peninsula (it’s so worth it!) take a look at another post that deep dives on that: Yucatan Beyond Pretty Beaches